What Does Sheen Lions Do?

 The manager in consultation with the appointed coach will make all football related decisions concerning their allocated squad.

 Almost all of our competitive matches are on Sundays.
 Matches may be home or away and may kick off between 10:00 and 14:00 though it is unusual for a match to kick off later than 12:00.
 Journeys to away matches are rarely more than 40 minutes.

 Our U6 and U7 squads train on Saturday but they do not play on Sunday except for one or two events that are arranged for them during the season.

 Our U8 squads start training in September and start playing on Sundays after the Autumn half term.

 From U9 up our squads play a full season in the Surrey Youth League starting early September.
 Usually this is around 20 matches depending on the make up of the division.
 The League can continue until early May depending on the effects of cup fixtures and weather.

 From U12 onward the League is competitive and a team plays to win the division it is in.
 Our teams are also entered into the League or Invitation Cup.
-We normally enter two teams in an age group, Boys are registered to a team and can only be moved through a formal transfer.
+We normally enter two teams in an age group, Players are registered to a team and can only be moved through a formal transfer.

 From U11 onward most of our teams are entered into the Surrey County Cup.

 Sheen Lions plays all its home matches on Sundays at Palewell Common where we rent pitches from the LBRUT.
 We have one 5v5, three 7v7, one 9v9 and three 11v11 pitches.
 Until U11 our teams also train at Palewell on Saturdays.

 From U12 onward our teams train at the Bank Of England Sports Club near to Palewell.